Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesālī.
+The Buddha was staying in Vesālī.
 At that time, there was a merchant from the north who had an expensive, good woolen cloth and went around to sell it.
 People asked: “How much do you want for it?”
 He answered: “100,000.”
 Then the king, the princes, the high officials, and the other great merchants all didn’t like the high price, and didn’t buy it.
 So he sat in his shop worrying.
 People asked: “Why do you look so worried?”
-He answered: “When I bought The original says “sold” but it’s probably a typo.
+He answered: “When I bought The Chinese text says “sold” but it’s probably a typo.
 See the parallel phrase in the next rule.* this woolen cloth, the price and the taxes were high, but now I can’t sell it.
 That’s why I’m unhappy.”
 People said: “Do you want to sell it?”
 He answered: “I want to sell it.”
 Then they said: “You can take it, and go to the renunciate Bhaddā.
 She’ll buy it.”
 Then he took it, went out, and asked people: “Where is the bhikkhunī monastery?”
 When people had shown him the place, he asked: “Where is Bhaddā bhikkhunī’s room?”
 When people had shown him the place, he asked: “Who is Bhaddā?”
 Bhaddā bhikkhunī answered: “Why do you ask?”
 He answered: “Do you want to buy this woolen cloth?”
 She asked: “How much do you want for it?”
 He answered: “100,000.”
 Then without bargaining, she said to a student: “Go and tell people at my relatives’ shop to take 100.000, and give it to him.”
 People asked: “Have you sold the woolen cloth yet?”
 He answered: “I’ve sold it.”
 They asked: “Who took it?”
 He answered: “The renunciate Bhaddā.”
 Those people then were upset, and said: “Renunciates have such indulgent wishes.”

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she then went to the World-honored One and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha told the bhikkhunī: “Don’t you set a standard for later generations?
 From now on, it’s no longer allowed to buy a heavy robe for more than four kārṣāpaṇas.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Vesalī. … Those who have already heard it should listen again: